MedNet File Link

 All students will be evaluated using the institutional learning objectives as defined by the Curriculum Council Steering Committee.
 Based on course assessments, students will receive a grade in accordance with the pass-fail grade scale. (see definitions) and narrative feedback at the conclusion of each course.

 The purpose of this policy is to define the grading system used by IUSM to evaluate students in phase 1 of the competency-based curriculum (as defined by the CCSC) and to ensure consistency and fairness of grades.

-Grade and evaluation reports are made available to each student after the completion of each Phase 1 course.
-The duration between the end of course and availability of the course grade should not exceed 30 days (see Timeliness of Grades policy).
+Grade and evaluation reports are made available to each student after the completion of each phase 1 course.
+The period between the end of course and availability of the course grade should not exceed 30 days (see Timeliness of Grades policy).

 If a student receives a failing grade in a course or demonstrates deficiency in at least one competency, the Student Promotions Committee will recommend an action to address the concern (see the Student Promotions Committee policy).